rvarttinen/react-example-magic/instructions.md

 # Instructions

+> **⚠️ MACHINE CONSUMPTION ONLY** ⚠️
+>
+> This instructions file is designed for AI assistants and automated tools to produce comprehensive and awesome code solutions in this repository.
+It contains detailed guidelines, standards, and specifications that should be followed when developing features, writing tests, and maintaining code quality.

 ## Code Formatting & Style
 - Use consistent indentation (2 spaces for JavaScript/JSX)
 - Follow ESLint and Prettier configurations if present